actionml/docs.actionml.com/harness_overview.md

     - **Hybrids**: The Universal Recommender (UR) is an example of a mostly Lambda Engine that will modify some parts of the model in realtime and will use realtime input to make recommendations but the heavy lifting (big data) part of model building is done in the background.
  - **Mutable and Immutable Data Streams**: can coexist in Harness allowing the store to meet the needs of the algorithm.
     - **Realtime Model Updates** if the algorithm allows (as with the Universal Recommender) model updates can be made in realtime.
 This is accomplished by allowing some or all of the data to affect the model as it it received.
- - **Immutable Data Stream TTLs** even for immutable data streams the
+ - **Immutable Data Stream TTLs** allows data to gracefully age out of the dataset.
  - **Data Set Compatibility** with Apache PredictionIO is supported where there is a matching Engine in both systems.
-For instance `pio export <some-ur-app-id>` produces JSON that can be directly read by the Harness UR via `harness-cli import <some-ur-engine-id> <path-to-pio-export>`.
+For instance `pio export <some-ur-app-id>` produces JSON that can be directly read by the Harness UR via `hctl import <some-ur-engine-id> <path-to-pio-export>`.
 This is gives an easy way to upgrade from PredictionIO to Harness.

 ## Security